Woleai: History

 The Austronesian ancestors of the Micronesians who make up the indigenous population of the Caroline Islands arrived in the islands c.
 0-200 CE.
 Woleai subsequently became culturally unique among the Caroline Islands because of a script in use among some speakers of the Woleaian language prior to 1913.
 Woleai was among islands to the southeast of Yap that became tributaries of the Yapese Empire from about 1500 CE.

 Woleai came under the control of the Spanish Empire in 1686, governed along with the rest of the Caroline Islands as part of the Spanish East Indies.
+During this time in the early 1800s a Woleaian Chief and Navigator named Kadu gave information to a Captain named Otto von Kotzebue concerning the Caroline Islands.
 Spain sold the islands to the German Empire in 1899.
 In 1914, in the early weeks of World War I, the Empire of Japan seized German possessions in the Pacific, including Woleai.
 Assigned a League of Nations mandate to administer the islands after the war in accordance with the Treaty of Versailles of 1919, Japan subsequently administered Woleai under the South Seas Mandate.

 In 1944, as Allied forces closed in on the Mariana Islands during World War II, a contingent of 6,426 troops from the Imperial Japanese Army's 50th Independent Mixed Brigade and the Imperial Japanese Navy's 44th Base Guard Unit and 216th Base Construction Unit heavily fortified Woleai.
-They completely leveled Wolfe Islet and made into an airfield with a single 3,290 ft runway and 2,050 ft taxiway.
-They also constructed a seaplane anchorage off the southwest corner of Woleai Islet.
+They completely leveled Wolfe Islet and made it into an airfield with a single 3,290 ft runway and 2,050 ft taxiway.
+They also constructed a seaplane anchorage off the southwest corner of Woleai Islet and established a weather station on Mariaon island to the west.
 Allied aircraft bombed the atoll and its military facilities on numerous occasions until the middle of 1945, driving its defenders underground and isolating them from supplies or reinforcements.
-By the surrender of Japan on September 2, 1945, only 1,650 survivors remained of the initial 6,426-strong Japanese garrison, the rest having perished largely because of starvation and disease rather than in Allied air raids.
+By the surrender of Japan on September 2, 1945, only 1,650 survivors remained of the initial 6,426-strong Japanese garrison, the rest having perished largely because of starvation and disease rather than directly in Allied air raids.
 The United States Navy destroyer escort USS Sloat (DE-245) picked up the surviving Japanese on September 17, 1945.

 Following World War II, the atoll came under the control of the United States.
 The United States administered Woleai as part of the Trust Territory of the Pacific Islands, a United Nations trust territory, from 1947 until 1979, when Woleai became part of the independent Federated States of Micronesia.